awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 + `pointer` — View NICE DCV server mouse position events and pointer shapes\.
 Supported on version DCV 2017\.3 and later\.
 + `audio-out` — Play back NICE DCV server audio on the client\.
 + `audio-in` — Insert audio from the client to the NICE DCV server\.
-+ `printer` — Print PDFs or XPS files from the NICE DCV server to the client\.
++ `printer` — Create PDFs or XPS files from the NICE DCV server to the client\.
 + `smartcard` — Read the smart card from the client\.
 + `webcam` — Use the webcam connected to a client computer in a session\.
 Supported on version DCV 2021\.0 and later\.
 + `screenshot` — Save a screenshot of the remote desktop\.
-Supported on version NICE DCV 2021\.2 and later\.
+It's supported on version NICE DCV 2021\.2 and later\.

-  When removing `screenshot` authorization, it is recommended that you disable the `clipboard-copy` permission as well\.
-This will prevent users from capturing a screenshot on the clipboard of the server and then pasting it on the client\.
+  When removing `screenshot` authorization, we recommended that you disable the `clipboard-copy` permission\.
+This prevents users from capturing screenshots on the clipboard of the server and then pasting them on the client\.
 When the `screenshot` authorization is denied, Windows and macOS will also prevent external tools from capturing a screenshot of the client\.
 For example, using the Windows Snipping Tool on the NICE DCV client window will result in a black image\.
 + `builtin` — All features\.

 **Example**